anyscale/templates/templates/fine-tune-llm/README.md

 Anyscale currently offers a simple CLI command to fine-tune LLM models via `anyscale fine-tuning submit` and you can take a look at the documentation [here](https://docs.anyscale.com/endpoints/fine-tuning/get-started).
-This guide provides starter configurations if you would like to customize the fine-tuning process.
+This guide provides starter configurations if you would like to further customize the fine-tuning process.

 ### Supported base models